MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_SmartPageOptimization.md

 - Use the "Headline" to attract customers to the value you offer as a business.
 - Use text to describe what sets your business apart to customers.
 Include keywords in the description that customers might use to find your products or services.
-- Use the "Business summary" to share highlights about your business with customers, such as who you are, what matters to you, what you do, or how your business started (what you might read on an “About Us” page).
+- Use the "Business summary" to share highlights about your business with customers, such as who you are, what matters to you, what you do, or how your business started (what you might read on an â€œAbout Usâ€ page).

 ## Business contact information